deepthecoder/book-donation/README.md

 2) The JavaScript file named as *testBackend.js* is making a simple HTTP request to the Hasura GraphQL api which is hosted on the Hasura Console which is deployed on the Heroku Cloud.
 3) The GraphQL api makes the necessary changes to the backend database(here PostgreSQL) and responds back with an update.

+**FrontEnd Details**
+1) The frontEnd is checking for the non-emptiness of the fields.
+Both the fields are necessry for the updation.

 **BackEnd Details**

 1) Book , Author table designed.